Minnesota License Plates

 Quinn Iuliano - Mar 15 ’26

-This graphic flat Apportioned truck plate series started at PRY0000 after the previous fully-embossed series ended in 2010.
+This graphic flat Apportioned truck plate series started in the PRY range after the previous fully-embossed series ended at high P/RY6367 in 2010.
 Numbering progressed to PRZ9999, followed by 0000PRA from 2016-26 then PZx prefix series since early 2026.
 Weight class sticker, usually T for truck appears along right side.
 Continually being refreshed on standard 7-year replacement cycle.

-Note that IRP buses once shared this series, usually with weight class F, J, M, N or O sticker until the new "Apportioned Bus" type was created in 2022.
-See bus tracking bucket for details.
+IRP buses once shared this series, usually with weight class F, J, M, N or O sticker until the new separately-tracked "Apportioned Bus" type was created in 2022.

 Andrew Turnbull - Dec 30 ’18

-Jay Maynard provides us with the description of a Classic Car: Any motor vehicle manufactured between and including the years 1925 and 1948, and designated by the commissioner as a classic car because of its fine design, high engineering standards, and superior workmanship, and owned and operated solely as a collector's item.
-The law includes a list of cars that are considered classics.
+Any motor vehicle manufactured between 1925 and 1948 inclusive, and designated by the commissioner as a classic car because of its fine design, high engineering standards and superior workmanship.
+Vehicle must be owned and operated solely as a collector's item, law includes a list of cars that are considered classics.

 Collin Osterdyk - Sep 7 ’25